Circuit management tables

 The Subcircuit table stores information about circuit subdivisions (subcircuits) which share the capacity or bandwidth of a circuit.

-Information in the circuit management tables is updated when importing circuit components, when a circuit is verified, when the topology is enabled or validated, and when changes are made to a circuit.
-As with the other classes in your utility network, the circuit management tables are editor tracking enabled.
-When working in an enterprise deployment, they are also branch versioned.
+Information in the circuit management tables is updated when importing circuit definitions, when a circuit is verified, when the topology is enabled or validated, and when changes are made to a circuit.
+As with the other classes in a utility network, the circuit management tables are editor tracking enabled, and when working in an enterprise deployment, they are also branch versioned.

-The circuit management tables are added to the map with the utility network layer and can be found in the Contents pane for the active map.
+The circuit management tables are added to the map with the utility network layer and are also listed in the Contents pane for the active map.

 Note:

-Circuit management tables are only included in the schema for utility networks which contain a telecom domain network.
+Circuit management tables are only included in the schema for utility networks that contain a telecom domain network.

 Circuit table